Microsoft SQL Server

 Backup Permission Denied

-- Verify the backup directory exists on the SQL Server
+- Verify the backup directory exists on the SQL Server - it is not created automatically

 File Not Found After Backup (Local Mode)